d-morrison/IntroStatActivities/_book/09-L07-inference-2cat-theory-wrapup.md

 12. Use the multiplier of $z^*$ = 1.96 and the standard error found in question 11 to calculate a 95\% confidence interval for the parameter of interest.
 \vspace{1in}

-13. Interpret the confidence interval found in question 12 in context of the problem.

-\vspace{0.8in}

-14. Write a conclusion to the research question.
-\vspace{0.8in}

-15. Write a paragraph summarizing the results of the study.
+13. Write a paragraph summarizing the results of the study.
 Be sure to describe:

 * Summary statistic and interpretation

 * P-value and interpretation

+    * Statement about probability or proportion of samples

+    * Statistic (summary measure and value)

+    * Direction of the alternative

+    * Null hypothesis (in context)

 * Confidence interval and interpretation

+    * How confident you are (e.g., 90%, 95%, 98%, 99%)

+    * Parameter of interest

+    * Calculated interval

+    * Order of subtraction when comparing two groups

 * Conclusion (written to answer the research question)

+    * Amount of evidence

+    * Parameter of interest

+    * Direction of the alternative hypothesis

 * Scope of inference